awsdocs/aws-robomaker-developer-guide/doc_source/cancel-simulation-job.md

 #### [ Using the AWS CLI ]<a name="proc-cancel-simulation-job-api"></a>

 **Example**
-Here's an example AWS CLI command that performs the equivalent of the console\-based view simulation job on the other tab\.
+Here's an example AWS CLI command that performs the equivalent of the console\-based cancel simulation job on the other tab\.

 ```
 $ aws robomaker list-simulation-jobs